How to Write an Excellent Lab Report

 Results

-• The results show the data that was collected or found during the experiment.
+• The results sections shows and describes the data that was collected or found during the experiment.

-• Include the data collected and any statistics that are calculated.
+• Include the data collected (as a Table) and any statistics that are calculated.
+If the data is too large to display as a Table, include a Table with its statistics.

 • Use graphs, charts, or other figures to show your results.